Testosterone Replacement | Evaluation and Treatment

 - Nasal gels

-- Biodentical pellets
+- Bioidentical pellets

 Will it affect my fertility?

-- A surprise to many patients, testosterone replacement can lead to infertility in most cases.
+A surprise to many patients, testosterone replacement can lead to infertility in most cases.
 For these patients we can use (off-label) optimization using medications like Human Chorionic Gonadotropin (HCG), selective estrogen receptor modulators (SERMs), or aromatase inhibitors.
 Consult your nearest men’s health expert prior to beginning treatment.